 German cockroaches live in warm and damp places, like kitchens, bathrooms, and places where people eat and drink.
 Cockroaches crawl through dirty areas and then walk around our homes tracking in lots of bacteria and germs.
 They can contaminate food by shedding their skins.
 Their cast off skin and waste byproducts are allergens that can trigger allergic reactions, asthma and other illnesses, especially in children.
 This is why roach control should focus on bathrooms and the kitchen.
 It spends about 80% of its time resting in cracks and voids near a source of food and/or water.
 These cockroaches most commonly enter buildings via paper products or packaging such as grocery bags, cardboard boxes and drink cartons.
 It spends about 80% of its time resting in cracks and voids near a source of food and/or water.
 These cockroaches most commonly enter buildings via paper products or packaging such as grocery bags, cardboard boxes and drink cartons.

-German cockroaches are scavengers and eat almost anything, including such things as soap, glue and toothpaste.
+German cockroaches are attracted to sweet and floury foods but are scavengers and will eat almost anything including things such as soap, glue, toothpaste and books.

 Cockroaches pose serious health risks to your family or business.
 Controlling German cockroaches takes expertise and persistence due to their rapid reproductive rate.
 At least 95% of the populations must be eliminated during initial treatment or they will return.
 Baits are a particularly effective form of roach control for this species, but correct placement in cracks and crevices near harborages is critical.
 Because cockroaches are nocturnal and experts at hiding, successful roach control requires special equipment, materials and expertise.